Hyacinth/ios-android-wishlist/README.md

 This section will walk you through the following:

 * Getting started
-* Creating your facebook app
+* Creating your Facebook app
 * Setting up your open graph action types, object types, and timeline units
 * Setting up the the backend server using heroku cloud services
 * Installing the android app